 Nutrition

-An Einkorn flour yellow cake doesn’t last long at our house but it will keep at room temperature for 3-5 days depending on the temperature of your kitchen.
+An Einkorn yellow cake doesn’t last long at our house, but it will keep at room temperature for 3-5 days, depending on the temperature of your kitchen.

 You can store it in the fridge in an airtight container for 5-7 days.
 If you refrigerate it, I would allow the cake to come to room temperature before serving so the frosting is soft.

-I hope this Einkorn Flour Yellow Cake with Chocolate Buttercream Frosting helps make your celebration or any day a special event!
+I hope this Einkorn Yellow Cake with Chocolate Buttercream Frosting helps make your celebration or any day memorable!
+You may also enjoy our recipe for From Scratch Pineapple Upside Down Cake using Einkorn.

 As always, we’re here to help.